LINDGRENBA/falling-rocks/README.md

 # Testing Steps / QA Criteria :

 ### Requirements :
- To run this application, you will need `npm` installed on your computer.
+ To run this application, you will need `Node.js` and `npm` installed on your computer.
 To check if you have Node.js and npm installed, you can enter `node -v` and `npm -v` in your terminal.
 If they are installed, you should see the software versioning number printed to your terminal.
 ```
  Example:
   v10.15.1